 Set up a GitLab Integration

-To get started, go to the Marker.io dashboard and add a destination.
+To get started, go to the Marker.io dashboard and Create a project.

 We fetch your native GitLab fields into your widget form.
-You can show/hide any fields and preset fields with dynamic values.
+You can show/hide any fields and preset fields.
 For example, set the default Due Date and allow your reporters to change that where needed.

 Note: Marker.io members report through the Member form, while Guests and Public Reporters report via the Guest form.
 More on that in our User Roles Guide.

 Alternatively, install the widget via WordPress plugin, NPM package, or send a request to your developer in one click.